Does Biotin Actually Help With Hair Loss? What the Science Says

 The NHS doesn’t have an official recommended daily intake for adults, but most guidelines suggest 30–100 mcg/day is adequate.
 The upper range seen in studies is around 300–10,000 mcg/day — and there’s no evidence that megadoses do anything beyond what normal levels provide.

 If you want to try it anyway, stick to a sensible dose.
-Going from 30 mcg (what you get from food) to 5,000 mcg isn’t going to 5000x your results.
+Going from 30 mcg (what you get from food) to 5,000 mcg isn’t going to produce proportionally better results.

 Foods naturally high in biotin: